COUNCIL MEETING MINUTES- Special Meeting May 3 2023

 Michelle Perry- CAO

-2. Declaration of Conflict of Interest: No one declared a conflict of interest.
+2. Declaration of Conflict of Interest: No One declared a Conflict of Interest

-4. ADOPTION OF MINUTES: Meeting minutes for December 13th, 2022
+4. ADOPTION OF MINUTES: Monthly Meeting March 12th 2024

 MOTION moved by Allan Parks seconded by Charles MacAusland and carried